staillanibm/webmethods-helm-charts/utils/image-builder-using-azure-devops/README.md

 * `REGISTRY_HOST`: Hostname of remote Docker registry
 * `REGISTRY_PROJECT`: Project or sub-folder where the image is pushed.
 At the end, the image is pushed to `${REGISTRY_HOST}/${REGISTRY_PROJECT}/${TAG}`.
 * `AGENT_POOL`: Default is `wm-image-builder`.
 The running pipeline use the Agent Pool to address the registered agent for executing the pipeline.
 * `PROXY`: The Installer is called with this proxy option to download software though HTTP proxy.
+Use the URL syntax `protocol://host:port` as value.

 **Tip:** If you plan to have multiple environments to build images, add the environment name to Variable Group name.
 The Variable Group name is requested on starting the pipeline.